wyann99/presentation/annual-report/PITCHME.md

 ## About Me
 Architect of engineering, focus on:
 - Lead tech design and decision
-- Couch team members
+- Coach team members for tech skills
-- Review project development and implementation
+- Design review and requirements estimation
-- Build and improve tech infrastructure
+- Lead members to build tech infrastructure
 ---
 ## Background
 - 2004 Graduate from Harbin Institute of Technology, Major of Computer Science